 Conclusion

 The smoker's cough is a persistent symptom of the damage caused by smoking, but it is not an insurmountable challenge.
 By understanding its underlying causes and adopting effective strategies, smokers can alleviate their cough, promote healthier lungs, and improve their overall quality of life.
-Quitting smoking is the most critical step, allowing the lungs to begin healing and reducing the constant irritation that triggers the cough.
+Still, quitting smoking is the most critical step, allowing the lungs to begin healing and reducing the constant irritation that triggers the cough.
 Staying hydrated, using a humidifier, practicing deep breathing exercises, and avoiding irritants can further alleviate symptoms and support respiratory health.
 When symptoms persist or worsen, seeking medical treatment is essential to identify underlying respiratory problems and receive appropriate care.

 Take the first step toward a healthier, smoke-free life.
-Consult with your healthcare provider to develop a personalized smoking cessation plan and explore strategies to manage your smoker's cough effectively.
+But consult with your healthcare provider to develop a personalized smoking cessation plan and explore strategies to manage your smoker's cough effectively.
 Share this article with friends and family who may benefit from this information, and together, let's promote awareness and support for those seeking to overcome the challenges of smoking and chronic cough.
 Your lungs will thank you for it.